ijemmao/task_bot/README.md

     which both installs and **saves** the package as a dependency in the `package.json file`, explained below.

-    🐻Initialize your Node app:
+    🐻 Open your project in Atom `atom .` and edit your `package.json` file, give your bot a name and add yourself as author:

+    Note that some stuff is already set up for you here.
+This is a very basic template that includes support for es6.
+We'll go through everything in here in more detail later.

+    🐻Notice that there are several dependencies already set up for your project.
+Whenever you start working on a Node.js project that comes with a `package.json` file you should install them.

     ```bash
-    cd slackattack
+    cd slackattack  #make sure you are in the cloned project
-    npm init
+    npm install  #installs all the dependencies in node_modules
     ```

-    npm will ask you bunch of questions to prepopulate your `package.json`.
-This is a file that tells node things about your app.
-How to start it,  what packages it depends on, who the author is etc.

-    🐻 Open your project in Atom `atom .` and massage your `package.json` file to look something like:

-    ```json
-    {
-      "name": "jackjack",
-      "version": "1.0.0",
-      "description": "",
-      "main": "app.js",
-      "scripts": {
-        "test": "echo \"Error: no test specified\" && exit 1"
-      },
-      "author": "Your Name",
-      "license": "ISC"
-    }
-    ```

-    Note that there are no dependencies yet.
-Lets add one:

-    ```bash
-    npm install --save express
-    ```
+    🚩Note that `node_modules` is in the `.gitignore` file.
+This is because there is no reason to version control these dependencies, as they are easily reinstalled.

   1. **Express**

     [Express](http://expressjs.com/) is a web framework for Node.
-Our main use for it is to let our Node app know which port it should listen to.

-    🐻Make a new file, `app.js`, which will be the main file of our app.
-This could really be named anything.
-Later we'll look at best practices for how to structure more complicated Express.js projects.

-    At the top, include things like your packages (e.g. `var express = require('express');`).
-Then, add this snippet of code which will let the Node app know which port to listen to.

-    ```
-    var app = express();
-    var port = Number(process.env.PORT || 5000);
-    app.listen(port, function() {
-      console.log("Listening on " + port);
-    });
-    ```
+    This can be useful if we need to control our app remotely, for now we'll leave this set up.

+    🐻Open `app/server.js`.
+This is the main file that launches your bot.

 ## Starting
 The rest of this guide is more hands-off.
 I'll be walking you through some overarching concepts and giving pointers, but you'll be reading the Slack documentation and learning much of the Node SDK yourself.